Common Reasons for Eviction and Their Defenses (Guide)

 - acceptance of rent after the Notice to Vacate, but before the eviction judgment;

-- a 10-day eviction is not allowed because you have a lease that has not ended or you live in public housing or certain subsidized housing;
+- a “no reason” eviction is not allowed because you have a fixed-term lease that has not ended;

 - retaliation for complaining to the government;

 - unlawful housing discrimination.